E-commerce

 Shopify Magic in the commerce ecosystem

 According to the Shopify Help Center, Shopify Magic is a suite of free AI-assisted features integrated into Shopify products and workflows.
-The documentation specifies that automatic text generation relies on large language models (LLMs) and that you can get suggestions for product descriptions, email subject lines, titles, as well as for writing blog posts and pages.
-For the tone and quality of generated text, Shopify refers users to dedicated guidance on text generation.
+The documentation specifies that automatic text generation relies on large language models (LLMs), and that you can get suggestions for product descriptions, email subject lines, titles, as well as for writing blog posts and pages.
+For the tone and quality of the generated text, Shopify refers to dedicated guidance on text generation.

 Product description with Shopify Magic: steps